PageDAO/PageDAO-DocSite/community/zombieverse.md

 No sooner had the three stood and motioned back away from the portal, the hand swiped.
 It was close enough to snag Chris’s hoodie and enough motivation for him to leap backwards, almost knocking Charlie down this time.

 The room there were in was darkly, large and cavernous.
 A faint cool damp breeze passed across their cheeks.
-Charlies trekking instincts kicked in fuelled by renewed adrenaline.
+Charlie's trekking instincts kicked in fuelled by renewed adrenaline.

 “Follow that breeze!”
 “It’s damp, which means there is water nearby”